 Here is how you can spend 72 hours in Bulgaria.
 First stop, a day exploring Sofia.
 Here are a few highlights:

 Alexander Nevsky Cathedral

-In the heart of the city center stands the prominent domed Alexander Nevsky Cathedral.
-A noteworthy religious landmark in Bulgaria and one of the most significant Orthodox Christian Cathedrals in Europe.
-Construction of the Cathedral commenced in 1904 with completion in 1916 in honor and memory of the thousands of lives lost throughout the rebellion against the Ottoman Empire from 1877 – 1878.
+The prominent domed Alexander Nevsky Cathedral stands as a noteworthy religious landmark in Bulgaria and is one of Europe’s most significant Orthodox Christian Cathedrals.
+The prominent domed Alexander Nevsky Cathedral stands in the heart of the city center.
+Construction of the Cathedral commenced in 1904, with completion in 1916 in honor and memory of the thousands of lives lost throughout the rebellion against the Ottoman Empire from 1877 – 1878.

 Church of St Nicholas, the Miracle Maker – ‘Russian Church’

-This sweet and ornately designed and colored church, aptly named the ‘Russian Church,’ was built following the liberation of Bulgaria and the end of Ottoman rule.
+This sweet and ornately designed and colored church, aptly named the ‘Russian Church,’ was built following Bulgaria’s liberation and the end of Ottoman rule.

-The 17thcentury Moscow architecture designed church has five golden domes and offers a symbolism of light in itself.
-At the onset of WWII and seeing the Bulgarian Monarchy being overthrown by the Russian Communist Party, leading to nearly a 50 year period of Communist rule in Bulgaria.
+The 17-century Moscow architecture-designed church has five golden domes and symbolizes light in itself.
+At the onset of WWII and seeing the Bulgarian Monarchy being overthrown by the Russian Communist Party, leading to nearly 50 years of Communist rule in Bulgaria.
 During this time, Bulgarian people were unable to attend any church services.

-However, the foresight of the then presiding Bishop, Vladyka Seraphim, worked hard and formed a committee that gained him support for those in need.
-It was during his sermons that he appealed to parishioners to donate to support others who were in need of food, health services, housing, thus becoming known for his gift of being a ‘miracle maker.’
+However, the foresight of the then-presiding Bishop, Vladyka Seraphim, worked hard and formed a committee that gained him support for those in need.
+During his sermons, he appealed to parishioners to donate to support others who required food, health services, and housing, thus becoming known for his gift of being a ‘miracle maker.’